magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/multiplayer_architecture.md

 * **RESTful API Flow**: In a RESTful API flow, the client sends a request to the server, such as logging in or retrieving data.
 The server processes the request and sends a response.
 This interaction is transactional, meaning it's complete once the response is received.
 There is no continuous communication, and each request is separate from the others.

 * **Multiplayer Service Flow**: In Multiplayer Service Communication, the server maintains a continuous connection with all connected clients.
-When an event occurs, such as a avatar movement or object interaction, the server updates all clients.
+When an event occurs, such as avatar movement or object interaction, the server updates all clients.
 This ensures that all users see the same version of the environment in real-time.
 Unlike RESTful APIs, Multiplayer Service Communication supports ongoing interaction and updates, ensuring real-time synchronization across all clients.

 ## High-Level Abstractions

-The multiplayer tech stack in CSP is built to support real-time, scalable, and interactive virtual spaces.
+The multiplayer system in CSP is built to support real-time, scalable, and interactive virtual spaces.
 This section introduces the key high-level abstractions of the multiplayer architecture that client application developers can expect to interact with.

 1. **SpaceEntitySystem**
    The `SpaceEntitySystem` handles all multiplayer network traffic related to updates for Space Entities and their components.
 It ensures that changes to entities, avatars, and interactive objects are synchronized across all connected clients in real time.
 This system is essential for maintaining the consistency of shared spaces and ensuring that all users experience the same state of the environment.